 I have been compensated and provided with product by Stubb’s Legendary Bar-B-Q sauces for this article.
 My opinions are my own.

-BBQ Brisket Pizza is beef lover’s treat.
-With Stubb’s Sticky Sweet BBQ Sauce for the base, just add cheese, onion, jalapeno, Ranch Dressing and cilantro.
-Your crowd will be howling for more.
+BBQ brisket pizza is a beef lover’s treat.
+With Sticky Sweet BBQ sauce for the base, just add cheese, onion, jalapeno, ranch dressing and cilantro.
+You crowd will be howling for more.
 This bbq sauce pizza will win everyone’s hearts.

 What a better way to feed your holiday crowd than with a Texas-sized spread including brisket and BBQ sides.
 The humble brisket will feed an army and with hands off slow cook time, you’ll have plenty of free time to prepare your sides for carefree entertaining.